-Cabin altitude control of pressurization

-11. When the cabin altitude exceeds 38,000 feet, the contacts of the altitude switch close and energize the flood air control relay.
-This in turn, will energize the auxiliary discharge valve via contacts 3-3a and will change over the supply to the air supply valve actuator via contacts 1-1a, causing the valve to open to the flood air position, so preventing low cabin pressure occurring at this altitude.
+Cabin altitude control of pressurization 11.
+When the cabin altitude exceeds 38,000 feet, the contacts of the altitude switch close and energize the flood air control relay.
+This in turn, will energize the auxiliary discharge valve and will change over the supply to the air supply valve actuator via contacts 1-1a and 3-3a, causing the valve to open to the flood air position, so preventing low cabin pressure occurring at this altitude.
+The flood air control relay also completes a supply to the open field coil of the temperature control valve actuator, via contacts 7-7a to override the temperature control switch and open the hot by-pass.
+The supply to the temperature control switch, via the contacts of the hood interlock relay (para.9) is also isolated at the open contacts 8-8a of the flood air control relay.